 Are Thermal and Infrared (IR) cameras the same thing?

-No, the terms are often used interchangeably, which can lead to confusion about where best to use thermal technology.
+No, the terms are often used interchangeably, leading to confusion about where to use thermal technology.

-IR cameras detect light (near-infrared light) reflected from an object, meaning that a light source is necessary in complete darkness - typically an integral infrared LED.
-Thermal cameras, however, operate by detecting differences in the radiation emitted by an object.
+IR cameras detect light (near-infrared light) reflected from an object, meaning that a light source is necessary in complete darkness – typically an integral infrared LED.
+Thermal cameras, however, detect differences in the radiation emitted by an object.

 This means that thermal cameras require an entirely different design – most notably using a material such as Germanium instead of glass for the optics to accommodate the operational wavelength.
-The sensors used also need to be different to respond appropriately to photon detection.
+The sensors must also be different to respond appropriately to photon detection.

 Do thermal cameras operate at greater distances?

-Yes, thermal cameras can detect objects at much greater distances than is possible with IR.
+Yes, thermal cameras can detect objects at much greater distances than IR can.
 This is because they operate by measuring emissivity rather than capturing reflected light.

-Active illumination with cameras fitted with IR LED illumination only has a limited operational range, typically out to about 200m, and very much depends on the reflectance of the target.
-As the distance increases and the camera field of view is reduced or zoomed in, the light attenuation increases and a more powerful illuminator is required, so it becomes a law of diminishing returns.
+Active illumination with cameras fitted with IR LED illumination has a limited operational range, typically out to about 200m, and very much depends on the target's reflectance.
+As the distance increases and the camera field of view are reduced or zoomed in, the light attenuation increases and a more powerful illuminator is required, so it becomes a law of diminishing returns.

 What is the Johnson Criteria?

-With thermal cameras, the DRI (Detection, Recognition and Identification) is based on the Johnson Criteria, where the resolution is defined by a minimum line pair (lp) or pixel value where a line pair is defined as one white line adjacent to a black line on the thermal image captured.
-While the minimum lp value for ‘Detection’ is 1, for ‘Recognition’ it is 3, and ‘Identification’ requires 6.
+With thermal cameras, the DRI (Detection, Recognition, and Identification) is based on the Johnson Criteria, where the resolution is defined by a minimum line pair (lp) or pixel value.
+A line pair is defined as one white line adjacent to a black line on the thermal image captured.
+The minimum lp value for ‘Detection’ is 1, for ‘Recognition’ it is 3, and for ‘Identification’ it requires 6.

-With this criteria, ‘Detect’ confirms that an object is present, ‘Recognition’ enables the type of object or class to be confirmed e.g. person or car, and ‘Identify’ enables a specific object or class to be discerned e.g. type of car.
+With this criteria, ‘Detect’ confirms that an object is present, ‘Recognition’ confirms the type of object or class, e.g., person or car, and ‘Identify’ discerns a specific object or class, e.g., type of car.

 When should thermal cameras be used?

 A few good examples are flare stack analysis in the oil and gas sector or monitoring tank liquid levels.
-In both of these scenarios, operating capability in poor/no-light conditions remains essential, and the objective itself may be non-visible detection i.e. heat levels, gas compositions (different gases will have different emissivity), but the detection range is shorter, and precision imaging is not the priority.
+In both of these scenarios, operating capability in poor/no-light conditions remains essential, and the objective itself may be non-visible detection, i.e., heat levels, and gas compositions (different gases will have different emissivity).
+However, the detection range is shorter, and precision imaging is not the priority.
 Thermal cameras provide an ideal solution and a more cost-effective option.

 What are the disadvantages?

-While thermal cameras do offer many advantages, many of those are lost when looking at surveillance for retrospective use only i.e. for recording and review.
+While thermal cameras offer many advantages, many of those are lost when surveillance is used for retrospective use only, i.e., for recording and review.

 Are thermal cameras more cost-effective than IR Cameras?

 Over the long term, they can be.
 It’s important to mention LED degradation.
-In as little as five years, LED light sources will typically degrade by approximately 30%, which can significantly impact camera capability and image quality.
+In as little as five years, LED light sources will typically degrade by approximately 30%, significantly impacting camera capability and image quality.
 Thermal cameras will require a more significant initial outlay, but their lifespan is much longer.